 - Add dairy-free butter and let it melt.

 - Simmer on low heat until 20 minutes.
 Stir occasionally.
-It only needs to bubble up not boil.
-See the below photo for reference.
+It only needs to bubble up, not boil.

-- If you see it thicken a bit and the caramel sauce sticks to the spoon, then you are probably ready.
+- You are probably ready if the caramel sauce sticks to the spoon.
 It will thicken some more after cooling down, so don’t worry.

 You need a food processor or a high-power blender like Vitamix* to make a smooth nice cream base.
 Hand blenders and regular blenders may not be able to deal with it.